thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Widget Types

-According to the provided features, each widget definition represents a specific type of widget.
+According to the provided features, each widget definition represents a specific widget type.
 There are five widget types:

  - [Latest values;](#latest-values)